 As noted above, active participation in the class is critical to your ability to learn this material.
-This means that it is incumbent on you to resist the temptation to do any of the many other things that your computer makes possible.
+This means that you must resist the temptation to do any of the many other things that your computer makes possible.
 Stop checking your email, texts, and social media feeds.
 I know this is hard, but it will make a profound difference your ability to learn this material.
 Plus, it is a critical life skill.
 Trust me when I tell you that your friends, your family, your employer-anyone you interact with regularly-will appreciate your ability to ignore the siren song of social media for an hour and twenty minutes at a time.